The Connectivity of the Dual: The uniqueness of graphs with high connectivity and small genus

 \begin{theorem} Suppose $c\ge 7$ and let $g$ be the genus of the complete graph $K_{c+1}$.
 Then $K_{c+1}$ is the only $c$-connected graph that has an embedding of genus $g$ if and only if $c\not\in \{7,8,9,10,12,13,16\}$. \end{theorem}

 In fact in \cite{g-unique}, the uniqueness of the complete graph for $c=9$ and $c=13$ is not decided, and is explicitly posed as an open question.
 In the appendix, we give an embedding of the $9$-connected graph $K_{11}$ minus a maximum matching with genus $g=g(K_{10})=4$, and an embedding of the $13$-connected graph $K_{15}$ minus a maximum matching with genus $g=g(K_{14})=10$, showing that, for these last two cases, the complete graphs are also not unique.
+The embeddings were computed by the program described in \cite{genuscomp}.

-Theorem~\ref{thm:plumzha} implies that, in order to decide whether $\delta_2(c)=\lceil \frac{(c-2)(c-3)}{12}\rceil+1$ or $\delta_2(c)=\lceil \frac{(c-2)(c-3)}{12}\rceil$, it is -- except for a finite number of exceptions -- sufficient to study only genus embeddings of complete graphs and decide whether their dual can be a simple graph with a 2-cut.
+Theorem~\ref{thm:plumzha} implies that, in order to decide whether $\delta_2(c)=\left\lceil \frac{(c-2)(c-3)}{12}\right\rceil+1$ or $\delta_2(c)=\left\lceil \frac{(c-2)(c-3)}{12}\right\rceil$, it is -- except for a finite number of exceptions -- sufficient to study only genus embeddings of complete graphs and decide whether their dual can be a simple graph with a 2-cut.